 \section{Discussion}

-We have presented a novel framework for learning the effective dynamics (LED) and accelerate the simulations of multiscale stochastic and deterministic dynamical systems.
-Our work relies on augmenting the equation-free formalism with state of the art deep learning methods.
+We have presented a novel framework for learning the effective dynamics (LED) and accelerate the simulations of multiscale (stochastic or deterministic) complex dynamical systems.
+Our work relies on augmenting the Equation-Free formalism with state of the art ML methods.

-We have tested the LED framework on a number of benchmark problems.
-We find that in systems where evolving the high dimensional state dynamics based on first principles (solvers, equations, etc.) is computationally expensive, LED can accelerate the simulation by propagating on the latent space and upscaling to the high-dimensional system state with the probabilistic generative mixture density, or deterministic convolutional, decoder.
+The LED framework is tested on a number of benchmark problems.
+In systems where evolving the high-dimensional state dynamics is computationally expensive, LED accelerates the simulation by propagating on the latent space and upscaling to the high-dimensional states with the probabilistic, generative mixture density, or deterministic convolutional, decoder.
 This comes at the cost of training the networks, a process that is performed once, offline.
 The trained model can be used to forecast the dynamics starting from any arbitrary initial condition.

-The efficiency of LED was evaluated in forecasting the FitzHugh-Nagumo equation dynamics achieving an order of magnitude lower approximation error compared to other state of the art equation-free based approaches while being two orders of magnitude faster than the Lattice Boltzmann solver.
-We demonstrated that the proposed framework identifies the effective dynamics of the Kuramoto-Sivashinsky equation with $L=22$, achieving accurate short term prediction while capturing of the long-term behavior (climate), even though LED is propagating the dynamics on the coarse latent state, achieving a speed-up of $S\approx 100$.
+The efficiency of LED was evaluated in forecasting the FitzHugh-Nagumo equation dynamics achieving an order of magnitude lower approximation error compared to other Equation-Free approaches while being two orders of magnitude faster than the Lattice Boltzmann solver.
+We demonstrated that the proposed framework identifies the effective dynamics of the Kuramoto-Sivashinsky equation with $L=22$, capturing the long-term behavior (``climate dynamics''), achieving a speed-up of $S\approx 100$.
 Furthermore, LED captures accurately the long-term dynamics of a flow behind a cylinder in $Re=100$ and $Re=1000$, while being two orders of magnitude faster than a flow solver.
 In the SI, we demonstrate that LED can unravel and forecast the stochastic collective dynamics of $1000$ particles following Brownian motion subject to advection and diffusion in the three dimensional space (SI, Section 3A).
 In our recent work~\cite{vlachas2021accelerated} (briefly described in SI, Section 3E), we show that LED can be applied to learn the stochastic dynamics of molecular systems.
-We note that the present method is readily applicable to all problems where Equation Free, HMM and FLAVOR methodologies have been applied.
+We note that the present method is readily applicable to all problems where Equation-Free, HMM, and FLAVOR methodologies have been applied.